$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 \subsection{Case Study}

 \ours can predict multiple reactions for each product due to multiple predicted reaction centers.
 This variability could be useful for chemical synthesis in order to consider all possible reaction strategies.
-In order to illustrate the predictive power of \ours, we have highlighted two molecules and their predicted reactions by \ours in Figure~\ref{fig:example1} and~\ref{fig:example2}, respectively.
-The top-10 predicted reactions are considered for their applicability and accuracy.
+In order to illustrate the predictive power of \ours, we have highlighted {the top-10 predicted reactants by \ours with reaction types unknown for four newly approved drug molecules in 2022, including Mitapivat, Tapinorf, Mavacamten, and Oteseconazole~\cite{fda_newdrugs}.
+Among them, the predicted reactants for Mitapivat and Tapinorf are presented in Figure~\textbf{2aa} and \textbf{2ba} which will be discussed later; the results and the discussions for Mavacamten and Oteseconazole are available in {Supplementary Figure 1, Supplementary Figure 2 and }Supplementary Note 3.
+Note that these drugs are not included in our training, validation, or testing data.
+Therefore, how \ours works on these drugs truly indicates its predictive power for new molecules.}